tanmayscse/birdbook/README.md

 compute resources for the task, my focus was to find the model which could be fast and reliably trained.
 The assumption being that in a time constrained situation, validation is generally a secondary option as long as a good amount of regularization is applied.

+I trained the models both on CPU and google colab GPUs.
+I preferred light models like mobilenet and efficientnet over CPU, and heavier models of ResNet on a GPU.

 _______

 ### Observations: